jonathansilva/8BallPool/README.md

 > Anti-ban, only if you follow these steps:

-Do not use the same *package name* ( app.hack.eightballpool )
+- 1 - Do not use the same *package name* ( app.hack.eightballpool )

-Create a unique *package name* for your smartphone and don't share using the same name
+- 2 - Create a unique *package name* for your smartphone and don't share using the same name

+- 3 - Do not post on the Play Store

 It is recommended that you also change the name of the app

-Do not post on the Play Store
+*Attention:* Do not test the hack on your smartphone without following the above steps

 > After you close and want to display the Menu again, shake your smartphone